cea-hpc/modules/doc/source/module.rst

 .. option:: --latest, -L

- On **avail** sub-command, display only the highest numerically sorted version of each module name (see :ref:`Locating Modulefiles` section in the :ref:`modulefile(4)` man page).
+ On :subcmd:`avail` sub-command, display only the highest numerically sorted version of each module name (see :ref:`Locating Modulefiles` section in the :ref:`modulefile(4)` man page).

 .. option:: --starts-with, -S

- On **avail** sub-command, return modules whose name starts with search query string.
+ On :subcmd:`avail` sub-command, return modules whose name starts with search query string.

 .. option:: --contains, -C

- On **avail** sub-command, return modules whose fully qualified name contains search query string.
+ On :subcmd:`avail` sub-command, return modules whose fully qualified name contains search query string.

 .. option:: --indepth

- On **avail** sub-command, include in search results the matching modulefiles and directories and recursively the modulefiles and directories contained in these matching directories.
+ On :subcmd:`avail` sub-command, include in search results the matching modulefiles and directories and recursively the modulefiles and directories contained in these matching directories.

 .. option:: --no-indepth

- On **avail** sub-command, limit search results to the matching modulefiles and directories found at the depth level expressed by the search query.
+ On :subcmd:`avail` sub-command, limit search results to the matching modulefiles and directories found at the depth level expressed by the search query.
 Thus modulefiles contained in directories part of the result are excluded.